Your Words Matter

 For media-makers the digital world offers endless opportunities, but also risks like censorship, surveillance, and data leaks.
 Reporting on TFGBV can endanger both survivors and yourself.
 Staying safe means protecting your own and your sources' digital, physical, and psychological well-being.
 Safety isn't just a checklist, it's an ongoing process of assessing risks, verifying information, and investigating carefully online and offline.

-• Yourself: Stay safe, minimize risks, and mitigate threats to yourself
+Stay safe, minimize risks, and mitigate threats to yourself.

-• Your Contacts: People you engage with (sources, collaborators, colleagues, close contacts, etc.) and those whose information you have access to
+People you engage with (sources, collaborators, colleagues, close contacts, etc.) and those whose information you have access to, collect, use, backup if needed and store.

-• Your Data: Information you collect should be safe from being accessed by others and must be recoverable in case of loss, damage, or theft
+Information you collect should be safe from being accessed by others and must be recoverable in case of loss, damage, or theft.
+Be mindful of the communication channels you use (email, text or chat, etc.).

 Tip: The Do No Harm principle means you prioritize the safety and well-being of yourself and others, and help as much as you can without causing unnecessary harm.
 You can think of the simple ABC formula: Actions + Behaviors = Consequences.
 It assumes that all your behaviors and actions have consequences of some sort, be it positive or negative, or both.
 The idea is to not cause more risk or harm than there was before.